 What we need is a “home” for all our information on the “web”.
 Or a “WebHome”?
 Many people are toying with the idea of an “open” social network such as the Diaspora guys who got record funding to work over the summer from us mere mortals over at kickstarter.com.
-But the idea wasn’t theirs to begin with, others have already been trying to create this open social network but received very little, if any, press coverage.
-However, we don’t need any of these open social networks, because the social network already exists in the form of the Internet.
+But the idea wasn’t theirs to begin with, others have already been trying to create this open social network but received little, if any, press coverage.
+However, we don’t need any of these open social networks because the social network already exists in the form of the Internet.
 All it requires is for someone to tie the ideas together into a coherent blob that people can use to share their data with.
-I’m talking concepts that already exist such as OpenId, OAuth, PubSubHubbub and RSS.
-We just need someone, anyone, to put their foot down and make a defiant stand against the giant corporations and say “You’re doing it wrong!”
+I’m talking concepts that already exist such as OpenID, OAuth, PubSubHubbub and RSS.
+We just need someone, anyone, to put their foot down and make a defiant stand against the giant corporations and say, “You’re doing it wrong!”

 And, before you say that we can’t do that, someone already has started putting their toes in the water.
-Yes we have this champion.
+Yes, we have this champion.
 A small Australian outfit that has been in the social network software business for 10 years called Boonex (www.boonex.com) to be exact.
 They have put together a package of $200,000 funding for R&D into the idea of this “WebHome” that anyone can create with any internet connected computer.
-Just take a gander at www.webhome.org and see some (linked) sites that are already bucking the all-encompussing trend to begin the tentative steps of childhood in the big bad world of predators called Facebook, Twitter and Google.
+Just take a gander at www.webhome.org and see some (linked) sites that are already bucking the all-encompassing trend to begin the tentative steps of childhood in the big bad world of predators called Facebook, Twitter and Google.